 - Equity analysis of project impacts, in the aggregate, funded in the most recent TIP

-- Equity evaluation during the project selection process
+- Equity scoring criteria in the project selection process

 - Results of the most recent project evaluation process (spring 2021)